fivdi/epoll/README.md

 echo both > /sys/class/gpio/gpio38/edge
 ```

-Then run watch-led. watch-led toggles the state of the led every time it
+Then run watch-led. watch-led toggles the state of the LED every time it
 detects an interrupt.
-This toggling will trigger the next interrupt.
+Each toggle will trigger the next interrupt.
 After five
 seconds, watch-led prints the number of interrupts it detected per second.
+The
+LED is turned on and off several thousand times per second so no blinking will
+be visible, the LED will light at about half brightness.

     $ [sudo] node watch-led